jacobjohnsson/QC-32/readme.txt

     * One input device, capable of reading ASCII characters.

+  The QC-32 operates at a frequency of 1 KHz.
+This means that the machine will complete 1000 instructions every second.

   Behavior
   --------

   The special memory holding the program shall be initiated with a set of instructions.
 All registers shall be initiated with a value of 0.
 A special 'program counter' shall start with the value of 0 and be incremented by 1 after each instruction is executed, unless the instruction says otherwise.

   Once the QC-32 has been initialized it shall begin execution.
 When executing